Formula Masters Russia

-Formula Masters Russia (formerly known as Formula Russia) - is a single-seater racing series based in Russia.
+Formula Masters Russia (formerly known as Formula Russia) - was a single-seater racing series based in Russia.
 The series was created in 2011 as an analogue of Formula Abarth.

-The primary goal of the project is to find most talented young pilots and to prepare them for their big future in Formula One.
-Each pilot (or team) is provided with engineers and mechanics.
-All teams use Tatuus FA010 chassis.
+The intent of the series was to serve as a feeder series for young drivers to set them on the path to racing in Formula One.
+Each team was provided with engineers and mechanics.
+All teams used Tatuus FA010 chassis.